Jdure/portfolio/projects/barelens.md

 ![directus](image.jpg)

 Directus is definitely a top CMS because of all the feature it comes with out of the box (email, role base authentication, webhooks), plus it's visually pleasing (to me at least).
-As I said before, you can use its REST API to pull the all the data you need (text, images and component pieces) and guard the date you don't want to share publicly.
+As I said before, you can use its REST API to pull the all the data that you need (text, images and component pieces) and guard the data you don't want to share publicly.

-The only hiccup came when trying to self host it.
+The only hiccup came when trying to self-host it.
 It's not terrible but when I began testing it the documentation was full of different self hosting options.
 AWS, Digital Ocean, Heroku, anything really but a few days later they took those guides down and they provided only one option...

 DOCKER!